11:14

 11:14 is a 2003 neo-noir black comedy thriller film written and directed by Greg Marcks (in his feature directorial debut).
 The film stars an ensemble cast consisting of Rachael Leigh Cook, Ben Foster, Clark Gregg, Colin Hanks, Shawn Hatosy, Barbara Hershey, Stark Sands, Hilary Swank, Patrick Swayze, and Henry Thomas.
 It follows five different storylines that all lead up to a series of events that happen one evening at 11:14.

 The film premiered at the 56th Cannes Film Festival on May 16, 2003 and also screened at the 28th Toronto International Film Festival on September 5, 2003.
 It received a limited theatrical release in San Francisco, California on August 12, 2005, before being released on DVD and Blu-ray by New Line Home Entertainment on October 11, 2005.

 Plot

 The film involves a series of interconnected events that converge around two car-related accidents at 11:14 p.m.
-The connections between the events are not apparent at first, but are gradually revealed by a series of progressively receding flashbacks.
+The connections between the events are not apparent at first, but are gradually revealed by a series of progressively receding flashbacks, all 20 minutes in duration and 5 minutes earlier than the precedent.